fredbradley/topdesk/readme.md

 This is where your description should go.
 Take a look at [contributing.md](contributing.md) to see a to do list.

+## Early Adoptors Beware
+This is intended as a wrapper for the Laravel Ecosystem for a 3rd party product TOPdesk.
+As such in version 2 we shall be rapidly changing the responses to deliver a resource response more native to Laravel, rather than the flat Guzzle output.

 ## Installation

 Via Composer